HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 \[Pugh 2015\] / 2 A Taste of Topology / 8 Cantor Sets

 ### Dense 稠密
+a subset is considered dense if every point in the superset belongs to the subset or "arbitrarily close" to a point in the subset

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.